Juan Díaz de Garayo: First spree

-Garayo's first victim was a well known woman from Vitoria that had turned to prostitution while her husband was in jail, and he hired in the afternoon of April 2, 1870.
+Garayo's first victim was a well-known woman from Vitoria who had turned to prostitution while her husband was in jail, and he hired her on the afternoon of 2 April 1870.
 The two walked out of the city through the Portal del Rey, took the road to Navarre, and stopped by the Recachiqui (Errekatxiki) stream to have sex.
 Once done Garayo offered her three Spanish reales and she protested for finding it too short.
 Garayo offered one more real but she demanded five.
 At this point, Garayo threw her to the ground and oppressed her throat with both hands until she became unconscious.
 He then took his victim to the stream and submerged her head in the water until she drowned.
 Garayo then undressed the body and placed it face up on the ground.
 He sat next to the body for a while before covering it with the clothes and returned to the city during the night.
-The murder was discovered the next morning by a servant that was picking flowers by the bankside and alerted the authorities, but the case was archived for lack of evidence shortly after.
+The murder was discovered the next morning by a servant who was picking flowers by the bankside and alerted the authorities, but the case was archived for lack of evidence shortly after.

-The second murder was committed on March 12, 1871, also during the afternoon.
+The second murder was committed on 12 March 1871, also during the afternoon.
 Garayo met a poor widow begging in Portal del Rey and offered her to come with him.
-After she said that she had not eaten that day, Garayo gave her one real and told her to not get late, saying that he would be waiting for her in the road to Navarre.
-The woman bought bread and a glass of wine in an inn and the two walked the road to a place known as Labizcarra, 400 meters from the Recachiqui, where they had sex.
+After she said that she had not eaten that day, Garayo gave her one real and told her to not get late, saying that he would be waiting for her on the road to Navarre.
+The woman bought bread and a glass of wine in an inn and the two walked the road to a place known as Labizcarra, 400 metres from the Recachiqui, where they had sex.
 Once again, Garayo offered a short sum, the woman protested and he brought her down and strangled her with his hands, returning home at night.
 The body was discovered the next day but once again the investigators found no lead to the culprit.